Home/Blog/Lifestyle/Yoga/Benefits of Natarajasana (Dancer Pose) and How to Do it?

 Read time : 6 min

-Yoga is not just a form of exercise, but a lifestyle that brings harmony between your mind and body, and the environment around you.
-One such graceful yoga pose is natarajasana.
-Often known as the dancer pose or lord of the dance pose, this asana is a true embodiment of elegance, strength, and mindfulness.
+Yoga is not just a form of exercise, but a lifestyle that fosters harmony between your mind, body, and the environment around you.
+Known for its aesthetic appeal and profound benefits, one such graceful yoga pose is Natarajasana.
+Often known as the Dancer’s Pose or Lord of the Dance Pose, this asana is a true embodiment of elegance, strength, and mindfulness, making it a captivating part of any practice.

 What is Natarajasana?

-Natarajasana, a word derived from sanskrit where ‘nata’ means dancer, ‘raja’ means king, and ‘asana’ means posture.
-This pose is symbolic of the cosmic dance of shiva, who in Hindu mythology is revered as nataraja – the king of dancers.
-The nataraja dance poses reflect the rhythm of creation and destruction that shiva embodies in his dance, representing an eternal cycle in the universe.
+Natarajasana is a word derived from Sanskrit where ‘Nata’ means ‘dancer’ or ‘actor’, ‘raja’ means ‘king,’ and ‘asana’ means ‘posture.’
+This pose is symbolic of the cosmic dance of Shiva, who in Hindu mythology is revered as Nataraja, the King of Dancers.
+The pose reflects the rhythm of creation and destruction that Shiva embodies in his dance, representing an eternal cycle in the universe.

-Here are some simple step-by-step instructions to guide you through the nataraja dance poses:
+Here are some simple step-by-step instructions to guide you through performing Natarajasana safely and effectively:

-• Starting Position: Stand straight with your feet together and arms resting by your sides.
-Set your focus on a fixed point at eye level to help maintain balance.
+Starting Position: Stand straight in Tadasana (Mountain Pose) with your feet together and arms resting by your sides.
+Establish a Drishti (gaze) on a fixed point at eye level to help maintain balance.

-• Bend the Right Leg: Flex your right knee and lift your right foot towards your right buttock.
-Reach back with your right hand to grasp the outer side of your right foot or ankle.
+Bend the Right Leg: Flex your right knee and lift your right foot towards your right buttock.
+Reach back with your right hand to grasp the inner arch of your right foot or ankle (grasping the inner arch typically provides a deeper stretch and safer backbend).

-• Extend the Right Leg: Slowly raise your right leg upwards while pressing the foot into your hand.
-Make sure that your right hip remains aligned and does not twist.
+Extend the Right Leg: Slowly raise your right leg upwards while pressing the foot gently into your hand.
+Make sure that your right hip remains aligned and does not twist or open excessively to the side.

-• Position the Left Arm: Extend your left arm forward, parallel to the ground, or raise it overhead for added intensity.
+Position the Left Arm: Extend your left arm forward, parallel to the ground, in Gyan Mudra (or raised overhead for added intensity).

-• Hold the Pose: Stay balanced on the left leg, keeping your gaze focused on your left hand or a point in front of you.
-Breathe normally and hold the position for up to one minute or as long as comfortable.
+Hold the Pose: Stay balanced on the left leg, keeping your gaze focused on your left hand or your Drishti.
+Breathe normally and hold the position for up to one minute or as long as you can maintain stable alignment.

 Health Benefits of Natarajasana